gmanatwk/aspnet-core-training/PACKAGE-MANAGEMENT.md

 # Check SDK version
 dotnet --version

-# Should be 8.0.x - if not, install .NET 8.0 SDK
+# Should be 8.0.410 or compatible - if not, install .NET 8.0 SDK
 ```

 ## 📋 For Instructors